Hydraulic Gear Pump - 5 things you should know

 With a drive power of 0.75 kW, the maximum pressure is:

-This means that hydraulic gear pumps can be easily driven with a cordless screwdriver.
+This makes it easy to drive hydraulic pumps with a cordless screwdriver.

 A typical application is the conversion of a hydraulically tiltable trailer using a hand pump.
 The hand pump is replaced by a gear pump and powered by a cordless screwdriver .
 There are a few points to consider when converting.
 If you have any questions, please contact us.